Sainsbury's boss: No-deal Brexit will inevitably hit supplies

-LONDON (Reuters) - A no-deal Brexit would “inevitably disrupt” fresh food supplies in Britain because delays at ports would throw just-in-time deliveries into chaos, the chief executive of supermarket group Sainsbury’s said on Friday.
+LONDON (Reuters) - A no-deal Brexit would “inevitably disrupt” fresh food supplies in Britain because delays at ports would throw just-in-time deliveries into chaos, the chief executive of supermarket group Sainsbury’s (SBRY.L) said on Friday.

 Mike Coupe said the Oct.
 31 Brexit date could not come at a worst time for supermarkets because warehouses were already full with Christmas produce and more of the supply of fresh salad had switched to southern Europe.